CAT 2020 StrategiesAnisha Mukhija

 Start slow but be consistent:

 No matter what activity it may be, a disciplined student has a much better chance of scoring high then a disciplined one.
-Study is like going to gym, you may not do a night out & get a body like Arnold Schwarzenegger, it will take a disciplined & persistent effort.
+The study is like going to the gym, you may not do a night out & get a body like Arnold Schwarzenegger, it will take a disciplined & persistent effort.

-Ideal start would be to spent around 2 to 3 hours a day working on the basics of all the three sections.
+for CAT 2020 strategies, An ideal start would be to spend around 2 to 3 hours a day working on the basis of all the three sections.
 The best thing that you can do is create a timetable and allocate equal time to all the 3 sections.
-Most of the time, some students make a crucial mistake of only studying their favourite sections, I know this is a tempting option but eventually will lead you to mess-up the sections that you are not good with.
+Most of the time, some students make a crucial mistake of only studying their favorite sections, I know this is a tempting option but eventually will lead you to mess-up the sections that you are not good with.

 Get a Timetable for yourself: